Welcome to the Board’s User Portal

 Option 1: Established Users

 • If a matching record is found, the user will be directed to their dashboard, where they can select the appropriate action from the navigation menu.
-If a matching record is not found, the user should check that they entered the information correctly and select “verify user” again.
-If a matching record is not found, the user should contact the Board for assistance.

 Option 2: New Users